 7) Are you happy to go off brand?

 You need to get a lens to fit the mount of your camera - for example, a Canon or Nikon mount.
 Although Canon and Nikon lenses are fabulous, there are some other lesser known brands that provide equally good lenses.
 Two names to note are Tamron and Sigma.
 For example, my Sigma 35mm lens is an absolute dream of a lens, but considerably cheaper that the Canon counterpart, and one of my first lenses, the Tamron 28 - 75, was a great lens for the price.
 Just remember to get the correct mount to fit your camera.

 8) Do I really need this lens?

 I'm joking (a bit!)- it's tempting to get enough lenses to cover every eventuality (I know - I have them, and am now looking at having to sell some of them off!) but many times you really don't NEED that amount of lenses.
 Make sure that any lens you are buying will fill a gap in your lens arsenal, and that you know exactly WHY you need that lens over another.

 If you want to see some example of images taken with the lenses I own, then this post on what's in my camera bag shows plenty of examples and what you can expect from each lens.

-p.s Remember, if you want to have a grab and go lens guide to know what to use when, you can download a free quick guide that I put together for you.
-Just click on the image below to get your download!
+p.s Remember, if you want to have a grab and go lens guide to know what to use when, along with some example images from different lenses, you can download the kickstarter guide that I put together for you.
+Head over here to grab it!